laduplessis/Treponema_pallidum_in_early_modern_Europe/README.md

 ### Build trees in RAxML

-Use RAxML to build genetic distance trees.
+- Use RAxML to build genetic distance trees (run from the directory where RAxML output should be stored, e.g. `results/RAxML/A/`).
+- After RAxML finishes midpoint root trees in FigTree and export as displayed with NEXUS block.

 ```bash